filippovarini/sharktrack/annotation-pipelines.md

 We provide a simple step-by-step pipeline to clean the SharkTrack detections using the [VIAME](https://viame.kitware.com/) annotation tool:

 ### 1. View the Output:
 Locate the output directory.
-It should be `./output`, unless you have provided a custom `--output_root` argument.
+It should be `./output`, unless you have provided a custom `--output_dir` argument.
 The folder will look something [like this](./static/test-output/) and it contains :
 - `output.csv` lists each detection at each timeframe for each video
 - `viame.csv` for each tracked shark, records the detection which achieved the highest confidence (`max-conf-detection`)
 - `detections/` for each tracked shark, saves the `.jpg` frame in which the shark track achieved highest confidence.